linkml/linkml-model/specification/03schemas.md

      - [enumerated types](https://en.wikipedia.org/wiki/Enumerated_type) in programming languages and some relational systems
      - drop-down selections in spreadsheets
      - Note however that in LinkML enums are optionally backed by stronger semantics with enum elements (permissible values) mapped to vocabularies or ontologies
- * EnumDefinitions are analogous to:
+ * TypeDefinitions are analogous to:
      - [data types](https://en.wikipedia.org/wiki/Data_type) in most object-oriented languages
      - primitive types in database systems
      - extensible types in some systems